Jean Jeener: Early life

 Jeener was born in Brussels on July 31, 1931, to parents with a scientific background; his father, Raymond Jeener, was a biologist, and his mother was Hélène Massar.
 Jean pursued his academic interests in science at the Université libre de Bruxelles (ULB), where he completed degrees in chemistry and physics in the early 1950s.
-His academic path included studying under Nobel laureate Ilya Prigogine, known for his work on thermodynamics, and further expanded through a postdoctoral stint with NMR pioneer Nicolay Bloembergen, who won the Nobel Prize in Physics for laser spectroscopy.
+His academic path included studying under Nobel laureate Ilya Prigogine, known for his work on thermodynamics, and further expanded through a postdoctoral stint with NMR pioneer Nicolaas Bloembergen, who won the Nobel Prize in Physics for laser spectroscopy.

 Returning to ULB as a professor in 1960, he embarked on groundbreaking research in spin thermodynamics.
 His work led to the development of the Jeener-Broekaert sequence, an innovative method to create and observe dipolar order in solids.
 This formative phase of his career helped establish Jeener as a visionary in the field of NMR, paving the way for his later advancements, including his seminal work on two-dimensional NMR spectroscopy.